F3Joule/f3joule/README.md

 🌱 My name is Vlad and I'm blockchain developer.
 I use Rust and Substrate for already more than 2 years.

-🧑‍🎓 I'm a bachelo
-r of Computer engineering, finished the Computer systems and networks education program.
+🧑‍🎓 I'm a bachelor of Computer engineering, finished the Computer systems and networks education program.
 Now I'm studying for a master's degree in a field of Cybersecurity.

 🔭 I’m currently working on [Subsocial Substrate node](https://github.com/dappforce/subsocial-node/) and [Subsocial DevOps (DevEx) tools](https://github.com/dappforce/subsocial-starter/).

 ⚡ Deal with porgramming for already 9 years.